Jordan-Camilletti/Python-Games/README.md

 # Python Games
 A collection of python games made using mostly pygames.
-Most will be basic games made for fun
+Most of these games will be basic games made for fun

 Games:
 ~~~